Designation dates, park regulations and policies, visitor statistics, and management documents available on the Management page.

 The FONSI, its appendices, and the EA are available on the NPS Planning, Environment, and Public Comment (PEPC) website at https://parkplanning.nps.gov/ParadiseCellular by selecting Document List from the left navigation bar.

 - Fish Management Plan Environmental Assessment (News Release, 9/13/17)

-A Fisheries Management Plan and Environmental Assessment (EA) to guide management of native and nonnative fish populations in the park is now open for public comment.
-Please comment online using the National Park Service Planning, Environment and Public Comment (PEPC) website at: http://parkplanning.nps.gov/morafishmgtplan or mail comments to: Superintendent, Mount Rainier National Park, 55210 238th Ave.
-E., Ashford, Washington, 98304.
-This EA will be available for public review and comment for 30 days ending October 11, 2017.
+A Fisheries Management Plan and Environmental Assessment (EA) to guide management of native and nonnative fish populations in the park.
+More information can be found on the National Park Service Planning, Environment and Public Comment (PEPC) website at: http://parkplanning.nps.gov/morafishmgtplan.

 The National Park Service has prepared an Environmental Assessment for a proposed plan to rehabilitate the Paradise Inn Annex and Snow Bridge, which is located in the Paradise area of Mount Rainier National Park.
 The project would complete the last major building rehabilitation project within the Paradise Historic District.
 The proposed project is being considered because of the need to protect cultural resources and reduce the risk for potential damage to the Annex and Snow Bridge from excessive snow loads, or collapse as the result of a seismic event.
 The proposed project would close the Annex from August 2017 through October 2018, and temporarily reduce parking in the Paradise area.
 Public comments on the proposed plan were collected in June-July, 2016.
 More information is available at: https://parkplanning.nps.gov/piannex.